Seven Unexpected Bathroom Window Treatments to Consider for Your Home

 Add some extra style to your bathroom windows with these ideas.

-Bathroom window treatments are more than just jewelry for window frames -- they lend privacy to the most personal room in the house.
+Bathroom window treatments are more than just jewelry for window frames—they lend privacy to the most personal room in the house.
 The ideal window treatment has the ability to both beautify your bathroom and provide functional coverage for your space.
-Read on to discover different types of shades, coverings, films, and curtains that enhance bathroom decor while supplying ample privacy for your powder room.
+Read on to discover different types of shades, coverings, films, and curtains that play up your bathroom's overarching style while also supplying ample privacy for your powder room.

-If your bathtub or shower sits directly next to the window, a pair of flowing curtains probably won't suit your space.
+If your bathtub or shower sits directly next to the window, as seen above, a pair of flowing curtains probably won't suit your space.
 However, just because traditional bathroom window treatments won't work doesn't mean you have to forfeit style altogether.
-Frosted windows are impossible to see through, but still allow for plenty of natural light to flow into your space.
+Frosted windows are impossible to see through but still allow for plenty of natural light to flow into your space.
 For a more aesthetically pleasing look, consider frosting only the lower half of your window.

-Whether your bathroom is made up of mostly neutral colors or your walls are adorned in a bold wallpaper, a bathroom window treatment with a cheerful pop of pattern adds visual interest and texture to any space.
-Thick, horizontal stripes are always chic and easy to mix in with a variety of designs.
-Opt for a sunny yellow or vibrant cerulean blue -- both shades are eye-catching, but blend well with neutrals and bright colors.
+Whether your bathroom is made up of mostly neutral colors or your walls are adorned in a bold wallpaper, a window treatment with a cheerful pop of pattern adds visual interest and texture to any space.
+Horizontal stripes are always chic and easy to mix in with a variety of designs.
+We suggest opting for a sunny yellow or vibrant cerulean blue—both shades are eye-catching but blend well with neutrals and bright colors.

 A classic Roman shade in a thick and durable material is a standard of style and utility.
 For the bathroom, choose a water-resistant fabric that stands up to moisture.
 A shade like this will last a long time and will guarantee full privacy, but can still be raised to allow light into the room.